puzpuzpuz/talks/2020-en-embedded-time-series-storage/slides/slides.md

 # Terminology

 **Metric** - a numerical value that can be measured at particular time and has a real world meaning.
 Examples: CPU load, used heap memory.
-Characterized by name and a set of tags.
+Characterized by name and a set of tags*.

 **Data point** - a metric value measured at the given time.
 Characterized by metric, timestamp (Unix time) and a value.

+\* We'll use term "metric" instead of "metric + tags".

 ---